thisiskushal31/Datastructures-and-Algorithms/README.md

 # Data Structures and Algorithms

 This is my curated list of all the DSA basic to advanced concept and question with their solutions.
-Here my approach is add most optimised code possible and explain the logic behind it.
+Here my approach is add most optimized code possible and explain the logic behind it.

 ## Folder layout